If you have recovered from Covid-19, your plasma may contain antibodies which can be used to help others.

 What tests will you do on my blood?

 All donations are tested for blood type, and for infection with Hepatitis B, C, and E; HIV; HTLV; and Syphilis.
-We may also test some donations for West Nile Virus.
+We may also test some donations for West Nile Virus, and some donors for malaria.
 In addition to our standard tests, we will also test to:

 Do you have a test for Covid-19 antibodies?